junobuild/docs/blog/2023-02-14-introducing-juno/index.md

 Unlike traditional Backend-as-a-Service (BaaS) platforms like Google Firebase or AWS Amplify, Juno runs entirely on the blockchain.

-It provides you the ability to outsource all the behind-the-scenes aspects of your web or mobile development, giving you the ability to focus on the frontend.
+It allows you to forget about all the backend aspects of development, letting focus on what matters: the product your users see.

 At Juno, privacy is a top priority and the platform operates without controlling your data or work.
 With Juno, you truly own your creations.